oracle-devrel/devo.container.tech/OKE/kubernetes-comparison.md

 This document contains an extensive, though not exhaustive comparison of the four most prolific managed Kubernetes offerings: Oracle Container Engine for Kubernetes (OKE), Amazon Elastic Kubernetes Service (EKS), Azure Kubernetes Service (AKS), and Google Kubernetes Engine (GKE).
 The comparison was developed with input from the community and will continue to be revised as the technology changes.

-First published January 7th, 2023, this document will be updated regularly to ensure consistent and relevant information is made available.
+Last modified April 26th, 2023, this document will be updated regularly to ensure consistent and relevant information is made available.
 Should you have any questions or wish to contribute feedback, you may [reach us any time on Slack!]

 Quick reference